This article has links to products and services we love, which we may make commission from.

 I prefer trek/hike trainers/shoes over boots, but Craig prefers full ankle support boots.

-Trek trainers are lighter and look like trainers so are a little bit more flexible if trying to match the rest of your backpacking wardrobe.
+Trek trainers are lighter and look like trainers, so they are a bit more flexible if you want to match the rest of your backpacking wardrobe.

-I take my Salomon Eclipse US / UK which I trekked with to Machu Picchu.
+I took my Salomon Eclipse US / UK, which I trekked with to Machu Picchu, shoes everywhere.

 Pacsafe